twopow/srd/README.md

 ### Hosted for you

 SRD provides a hosted service for you to use with a static IP, free of charge.
-You can use the hosted SRD by pointing your domain at the **SRD service IP**: `34.56.76.181`.
+You can use the hosted SRD by pointing your domain at the **SRD service IP**: `34.56.76.181`, or by using a CNAME with content `in.srd.twopow.com`.

 Use the free hosted SRD with the static IPv4: 34.56.76.181.
 Point your A record(s) at that IP and add the corresponding `_srd.<host>` TXT record.
 No accounts or control panel - DNS is the source of truth.

 Alternatively, you can use a CNAME record pointing to `in.srd.twopow.com`:

 ```
-example.com.
+sub.domain.example.com.
 IN CNAME   in.srd.twopow.com
 ```

 If you later self‑host, simply change the A record; your TXT‑driven redirects remain the same.